CPHS21/CPHS21/README.md

 - Cognitive science foundation of human behavior and intent
 - Human intent prediction and behavior understanding
-- Scene understand and human-robot/object interaction
+- Scene understanding and human-robot/object interaction
 - Ethics, security, privacy and safety issues in CPHS
 - On-body, implantable, and ambient devices for CPHS
 - System architecture, network protocol, and services for CPHS